 The Security Department monitors the Hospital premises seven days a week, 24 hours a day.
 In addition, the Hospital has a security screening process at visitor entrances, and anyone entering the Hospital will be asked to show identification.
-Special security measures in the maternity and pediatric areas provide further security for newborns and children during their stay in the Hospital.
+Special security measures in the maternity area provide further security for newborns during their stay in the Hospital.